FnxNickname/Adventura-Front/README.md

 (Optionnal)

-I used Visual Studio Code but you can use any editor : https://code.visualstudio.com/download
+(Optionnal) I used Visual Studio Code but you can use any editor : https://code.visualstudio.com/download

 If you have a smartphone under IOS, scan this QR code to download Expo Go : https://expo.dev/go?sdkVersion=54&platform=ios&device=true